top of page

 Juliet

-Juliet is just 13 years old and, at the beginning of the play, is portrayed as naive, innocent and obedient.
-However, she quickly demonstrates that she’s smart, determined and brave: taking huge risks for love, such as defying her family, marrying in secret and faking her own death.
+Juliet is just 13 years old and, at the beginning of the play, is portrayed as respectable, innocent and obedient.
+However, she quickly demonstrates that she’s also smart, determined and brave: taking huge risks for love, such as defying her family, marrying in secret and faking her own death.

 Despite being vulnerable and making some unwise choices, Juliet is quite mature for her age and is often more level-headed than Romeo.